-All members will be required to have a 2021 animal record book or animal project book brought to skill-a-thon.
+All members will be required to have a 2022 project book brought to skill-a-thon.

 In order to prepare for skill-a-thons utilize the resource books related to the animal.

 Skill-a-thons are an activity designed to test an exhibitor’s knowledge of his or her project animal in the areas of breed identification, part of the animal identification, quality assurance, ear notching in swine, retail and wholesale meat cuts identification, feed materials identification, mammary systems in dairy animals, equipment used in raising and grooming, leg structures, health preventions, and proper management, safety and animal welfare.